-Mr. Shen has served as External Supervisor of the Bank since June 2016.
+Mr. Shen has served as External Supervisor of Industrial and Commercial Bank of China Limited since June 2016.
 He previously served as the Vice Chief of the Financial Market Division of the Financial System Reform Department, Chief of the System Reform Division of the Policy Study Office, and Chief of the Monetary Policy Research Division of the Research Bureau of the PBC, Chief Representative of the PBC Representative Office in Tokyo, Deputy Director-general and Director-level Inspector of Financial Market Department of the PBC, and Non-executive Director of Agricultural Bank of China.
-Mr. Shen is currently guest professor of Tsinghua University and Zhejiang University.
+Mr. Shen is currently guest professor of Tsinghua University, Zhejiang University and Nankai University.
 Mr. Shen graduated from Renmin University of China, and received a Doctorate degree in Economics.
 He is a research fellow.